bkoz/guestbook/README.md

 `INSECURE_REGISTRY='--insecure-registry presto.haveopen.com:5000'`

-`# systemctl restart docker`
+`$ sudo systemctl restart docker`

-Edit mongo-client-service.json and mongod-service.json to reflect the IP address of the nodes which will host the services.
+Edit mongo-client-service.json and mongod-service.json to reflect
+the IP address of the nodes which will host the services.

 ## Master Configuration